-'At-Risk' Record - Part A
+'At Risk' Record - Part A

-Pre-service Teacher: Student ID: t ID:
+Pre-service e Teacher: Studen t ID:

-School: School:
+School:

-Mentor T Mentor Teacher:

-Supervis or: Pr ofessional Studies Ur nit Code:
+Mentor To eacher:

+Superviso or: Professional Experienc e Unit Code:

-Mentor T eacher Details Key Reasons for r At Risk Status
+Mentor To eacher Details Key Reasons for At Risk Status

-(These el ements are considered develop mental goals):
+(These ele ements are considered devel opmental goals):

 1

 2

-Developr ment Strategy: List strategies to the above developmental goals be used to support th e pre-service teacher in
+- nent Strategy: List strategies the above developmental go e pre-service teacher in

 Goals Developmental Strategy Key Support Person

 1.

 2.

 3.

 4.

 5.

-The Pre-service Teacher has 5 days in which to demonstrate significant improvement in the areas noted above.
-After 5 days, the mentor teacher and supervisor complete Part B of the At-Risk Record.
-Mentor Teacher Signature: Supervisor Signature: Pre-Service Teacher Signature: Date: Please send a copy of this form to the Professional Experience Office and provide a hard copy to the Pre-Service Teacher.
+Mentor To of the above will occur on or eacher Signature: Supervisor Sign

+Please send a copy of this form to the Professional Experience Office and provide a hard copy to the Pre-Service Teacher.